Day Island System Replacement

-The Planning and Public Works Sewer Division will be issuing a request for qualifications (RFQ) in a few weeks for consulting support on this project.
+Pierce County issued a request for qualifications (RFQ) in early May 2023 for consulting support on this project.

 The consultant will work with the division and community to develop and implement a plan to protect, preserve, and/or replace the Day Island sewer system while minimizing environmental effects, service disruptions, and vehicle access disruptions on Day Island.

 This project webpage will be updated with the latest information as it becomes available.
 The project team will meet with residents as part of the design and implementation process.